NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

  Yes
 ```

-The figure below depicts in more details how the self-check input rail worked:
+The following figure depicts in more details how the self-check input rail works:

 <div align="center">
 <img src="../../_assets/puml/input_rails_fig_1.png" width="815">
 </div>

-We can see that the `self check input` rail called the `self_check_input` action, which in turn called the LLM using the `self_check_input` task prompt.
+The `self check input` rail calls the `self_check_input` action, which in turn calls the LLM using the `self_check_input` task prompt.

-Now, let's ask a question that the LLM is supposed to answer.
+Here is a question that the LLM should answer:

 ```python
 response = rails.generate(messages=[{